Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

-What does this mean for potentially Pascalian real-world choices---e.g., the choice between short-term interventions that do moderate amounts of good with high probability and interventions that try to influence the far future, doing potentially astronomical good, but with (plausibly) very low probability of success?
+What does this mean for potentially Pascalian choices in the real world---e.g., choosing between interventions that do moderate amounts of good with high probability in the near term and interventions that try to influence the far future, doing potentially astronomical good, but with (plausibly) very low probability of success?
 Fully answering this question is a large project unto itself (requiring, among other things, a plausible model of our actual background uncertainty and of the probabilities and payoffs involved in the interventions we wish to compare).
-But as a first approximation, let's consider another stylized case in which we must choose between a ``sure thing'' option that saves one life for certain ($S = \{ \langle1, 1\rangle \})$) and a ``long shot'' option that tries to prevent existential catastrophe, thereby enabling the existence of astronomically many future lives, but has only a very small probability of making any difference at all ($L = \{\langle 0, 1 - p \rangle, \langle a, p \rangle\}$, where $a$ is astronomically large, $p$ is very small, and $ap > 1$).
+But as a first approximation, let's consider another stylized case in which we must choose between a `sure thing' option that saves some small number of lives $s$ for certain ($S = \{ \langle s, 1\rangle \})$ and an expectationally superior `long shot' option that tries to prevent existential catastrophe, thereby enabling the existence of astronomically many future lives, but has only a very small probability of making any difference at all ($L = \{\langle 0, 1 - p \rangle, \langle a, p \rangle\}$, where $a$ is astronomically large, $p$ is very small, and $ap > s$).
+And let's assume of the agent's background prospect only that it has large tails and that its dispersion (as measured by interquartile range) is several orders of magnitude greater than the sure-thing payoff $s$.